mwadman/mwadman.github.io/_posts/2016-11-03-Cisco-iBGP-vs-eBGP.markdown

 Here we can see that the local preference of both routes received is 100 (lines 9 and 13), which is also the default local preference value for all BGP routes.

-In order to make the local preference for one of our routes higher than the other (a higher number is preferred with local preference), we would apply a route-map to the neighbor we want to change.
-For this problem I'll set the local preference of the peering to AS200 higher than 100 to prefer this over all other peers.
+In order to make the local preference for one of our routes higher than the other (a higher number is preferred with local preference), we would apply a route-map to the neighbour we want to change.
+For this problem, I'll set the local preference of the peering to AS200 higher than 100 to prefer this over all other peers.

 ```
 R1(config)#route-map set-lp-120